bokulich-lab/q2-moshpit/.github/PULL_REQUEST_TEMPLATE/bug_PR.md

 - Make sure you have gh (GitHub CLI) installed in your environment.
 -->

-2. Lets get you some data to play with:
+2. Let's get you some data to play with:
 <!---In the next steps provide terminal commands that get the reviewer the necessary inputs to run a working example.-->
 ```bash
 <your code here>